Fyelne/carbonfox-andromeda/README.md

-# Zed Theme
+# CarbonFox - Andromeda

-This is a theme designed for a sleek and modern interface, inspired by the projects listed below.
+This is a zed theme designed for a sleek and modern interface, inspired by the projects listed below.

 ---